iamdtang/skaterdav85.github.io/teaching/2019/assignments/client-side-routing.md

 ## Submission

-Create a repo on GitHub called __itp404-assignment6-routing__ and upload your files.
-Also, deploy your app to Surge.
-Send an email to the TA and me with the title "ITP 404 - Assignment 6" with the GitHub and Surge URLs in the body.
+When you are finished, deploy your project to Surge and include a link to your Surge URL in the README.md of your repo.

+Submit your assignment [here](https://classroom.github.com/a/ggDTdtW-) on our GitHub classroom.
 Failure to submit by the deadline will result in a 0.